jayhuber/course_tree_list/README.txt

 -Modified block_course_tree_list.php for version 2.4 use as db field was removed.
 -Added db/access.php file as required

+v2013011100:
+-Added IE detection to PHP code and cause selectivizer-min.js to load if version 8 or below

 Release notes
 -------------
+v2013011100:
+- Release Candidate

 v2012110800:
 - Release Candidate